marcorvazquezs/SecPlus_Notes/Architecture_and_Design/Authentication and Authorization Design.md

 ## Multifactor Authentication

+- A type of authentication that requires more than just a password for account access.
+- Multifactor authentication involves two or more of the types of authentication.
 - Several common factors are used for authentication:
   - something you have
   - something you are
   - something you do
   - somewhere you are
 - MFA provides additional security because account access requires more than a password
+- Example: ATM Machine
+  - Something you have - your debit card
+  - Something you know - PIN number

 ## Federation